-Accounting is all about recording daily business activities while auditing is the checking that whether all these events have been noted down correctly or not.
+Accounting is all about recording daily business activities.
+Auditing is the checking whether all these events have been noted down correctly or not.

 As the name implies, the dual aspect concept states that every transaction has two sides.
 For example, when you buy something, you give the cash and get the thing.
-Similarly, when you sale something, you lose the thing and gets the money.
-So this getting and losing is basically two aspects of every transaction.
+Similarly, when you sell something, you lose the thing and get the money.
+So this getting and losing are two aspects of every transaction.

 32) What do we mean by purchase return in accounting?

-It is the term introduced in the records for every defective or unsatisfactory good returned back to its supplier.
+Purchase return is a term used to record every defective or unsatisfactory product returned to its supplier.